-Information is provided in the form of supply and demand

-balances, presenting refinery gross output, recycled products, imports, exports, transfers, stock changes, international marine bunkers and gross deliveries.
+Information is provided in the form of supply and demand balances, presenting refinery gross output, recycled products, imports, exports, transfers, stock changes, international marine bunkers and gross deliveries.
 In addition, the table includes data on inland deliveries by sector: transformation, energy, transport, industry and other sectors, as well as the non-energy use.
-Data are in kilotonnes.

-AOSIMPS.IVT OECD and selected countries Imports
+• OECD and selected countries, Imports (kilotonnes)